 David heads up the team producing forecasts of the economy, income tax and VAT.
 David has a decade of experience in tax and forecasting, working in government departments across the UK including HMRC, DECC & BIS (now BEIS) and the Scottish Government, before joining the Commission in early 2017.
 David has a Masters in Economics from the University of Edinburgh with a year spent studying abroad at UC San Diego.

 Head of Strategy, Governance & Corporate Services

 Previous Commissioners on the Non-Statutory Commission

-Professor Charles Nolan was a Commissioner from July 2016 to March 2017
+Professor Charles Nolan: July 2016 – March 2017

-Professor Campbell Leith was a Commissioner from June 2014 to March 2017
+Professor Campbell Leith: June 2014 – March 2017

-Professor Andrew Hughes Hallet was a Commissioner from June 2014 to July 2016
+Professor Andrew Hughes Hallet: June 2014 – July 2016